|"The Ash Yggdrasil" (1886) |

 Source: Wikimedia Commons

-Yggdrasil (also Yggdrasill) is the name of the World Tree (the cosmic tree) in Norse Cosmology.
-Since the World Tree is the Axis Mundi or the Mandala, Yggdrasil is the tree of life (the cosmos).
+Yggdrasil (also Yggdrasill) is the name of the World Tree, the Axis Mundi, the Mandala, and the tree of life (the cosmos itself).

 The Poetic Edda and the Prose Edda described Yggdrasil as follows,